MarianIosub/Compiler/README.md

 # Compiler

 Here you have a Lex/Yacc Compiler for a personal programming language made for a project for Faculty.
-To can run the project you need to run the followings in the terminal:
+To run the project you need to run the followings in the terminal:

   yacc -d limbaj.y
   lex limbaj.l
-	gcc lex.yy.c y.tab.c -o ex
+  gcc x.yy.c y.tab.c -o ex
-	./ex limbaj.txt
+  .ex limbaj.txt

 The project contains :